IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

 usefulness of the partitioning recommendations from Mono2Micro’s AI analyzer tool.

-The key concept here is to run as many user scenarios for the application as possible while executing the application that has been instrumented using the binary instrumenter with the monolith application, in turn exercising as much of the codebase as possible.
+The key concept here is to run as much user scenarios as possible in the running the binary instrumenter with the monolith application, exercising as much of the codebase as possible.

 These user scenarios (or business use cases if you will), should be typical user threads through the application, related to various